Manaslu: Geography

 The region, which is also termed the Manaslu Conservation Area, comprises sub-tropical Himalayan foothills to arid Trans-Himalayan high pastures bordering Tibet.
 Starting from Arughat and extending into the Larkhe La pass, the area covers six climatic zones: the tropical and sub-tropical zone, elevation varies from 1000–2000 m; the temperate zone (within elevation range of 2000–3000 m; the sub-alpine zone elevation range of 3000–4000 m; the alpine zone, a range of 4000–5000 m) meadows; and the arctic zone (lying above 4500 m).
 The zones coalesce with the variation of the altitude from about 600 m in the tropical zone to the 8156 m summit of Manaslu in the arctic zone.

 Manaslu is known in the Tibetan language as "Kutan l", in which "tang" means the Tibetan word for a flat place.
-It is a very large peak with an elevation of 8156 m (the world's eighth highest mountain).
-In view of its favourable topography of long ridges and glacial valleys, Manaslu offers several routes to mountaineers.
+It is a very large peak with an elevation of 8156 m (the world's eighth-highest mountain).
+In view of its favorable topography of long ridges and glacial valleys, Manaslu offers several routes to mountaineers.
 Important peaks surrounding Manaslu include Ngadi Chuli, Himalchuli and Baudha.
 A glacial saddle known as Larkya La, with an elevation of 5106 m, lies north of Manaslu.
-The peak is bounded on the east by the Ganesh Himal and the Buri Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 km to the peak.
+The peak is bounded on the east by the Ganesh Himal and the Buri Gandaki River gorge, on the west by the deep fissures of the Marysyangdi Khola with its Annapurna range of hills, and to the south is the Gorkha town at the foot of the hill (from where trekking operates during the season), which is an aerial distance of 48 km to the peak.
 There are six established trek routes to the peak, and the south face is reportedly the most difficult for climbing.

 Climate

 The permanent snow line is reckoned above 5000 m elevation.
 Precipitation in the area is both from snowfall and rainfall; the average annual rainfall is about 1900 mm, mostly during the monsoon period, which extends from June to September.
-The temperatures in the area also vary widely with the climatic zone: in the subtropical zone, the average summer and winter temperatures vary in the range of 31–34 C and 8–13 C respectively; in the temperate climatic zone, the summer temperatures are 22–25 C and winter temperatures are -2 to 6 C when snow and frost are also experienced; in the subalpine zone, during December to May snowfall generally occurs and the mean annual temperature is 6–10 C. The arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing.
+The temperatures in the area also vary widely with the climatic zone: in the subtropical zone, the average summer and winter temperatures vary in the range of 31–34 C and 8–13 C respectively; in the temperate climatic zone, the summer temperatures are 22–25 C and winter temperatures are -2 to 6 C when snow and frost are also experienced; in the subalpine zone, during December to May snowfall generally occurs and the mean annual temperature is 6–10 C. The Arctic zone is distinct and falls within the permanent snow line; there, the temperatures lie much below freezing.